krancour/brignext/PROPOSAL.md

 resume where they left off _without re-executing jobs that have already succeeded--_ has been a popular feature request.
-Under the Brigade 1.x architecture, implementing this had not been deemed feasible, however, the maintainers wish to revisit this feature request if new architecture improves its tenability.
+Under the Brigade 1.x architecture, implementing this had not been deemed feasible, however, the author wishes to revisit this feature request if new architecture can improve its tenability.

 Refer to: